BerkeleyLab/upcxx/docs/implementation-defined.md

 ## Exceptions thrown from RPC ##

-The communication functions `upcxx::rpc` and `upcxx::rpc_ff` may throw exceptions.
+Calls to RPC communication functions (e.g., `upcxx::rpc()`) may throw exceptions.
 The exceptions may be thrown on the initiating thread before or after serialization of the function arguments.
 In all other ways, a call throwing such an exception is effectively "canceled" -- it will not lead to invocation of the function object at the target, nor will it deliver any event